This article helps you:

 In Amplitude Experiment, navigate to Experiments > Create Experiment > Web Experiment.

 In the New Experiment modal, give your experiment a name.
-Enter the URL for a page this experiment targets—Amplitude must be instrumented on that page—and select the appropriate project from the drop-down.
+Enter the URL of a page this experiment targets—Amplitude must be instrumented on that page—and select the appropriate project from the drop-down.

-If the script is present on the page you specified, Amplitude Experiment will open the page in the Visual Editor, as a new variant in your experiment.
+If the script is present on the page you specified, Amplitude Experiment opens the page in the Visual Editor, as a new variant in your experiment.

 You have two options for the treatment variant action: element changes or URL redirect.

-If the script isn’t present on the page you specified, Amplitude Experiment can’t open the Visual Editor, and will instead open the Site Setup panel and prompt you to implement the script.
+If the script isn’t present on the page you specify, Amplitude Experiment can’t open the Visual Editor, and opens the Site Setup panel and prompt you to implement the script.

 Before running your web experiment, Amplitude recommends that you test and preview each variant.
 Once you're ready: